fireboomio/.github/profile/README.md

 **About this GitHub org**.

 This is the main GitHub organization of the `Fireboom` community.
-It includes repositories of the [Fireboom core](https://github.com/xxx), plugins, surrounding ecology and case .
+It includes repositories of the [Fireboom server](https://github.com/fireboomio/fireboom), [Fireboom engine](https://github.com/fireboomio/fireboom-engine), surrounding ecology and case .

 Next key work：